a-hakki/ft_libft/README.md

 - **Makefile**: For easy compilation and cleaning.

 ## Goals
-- Reimplement essential C library functions to gain a deeper understanding of low-level programming.
+- Gain a thorough understanding of fundamental C programming by reimplementing critical library functions.
-- Improve proficiency with C language syntax, memory handling, and data structures.
+- Improve proficiency with memory management, string manipulation, and linked list structures.
-- Build a solid library foundation for future projects at **42**.
+- Create a robust, reusable library for use in future 42 projects.

 ## Author
 - **Hakki Abdelaziz**
   1337 (42 Network)

----

-This README provides an organized and concise overview of the `ft_libft` project.
-Adjust the sections as needed, especially the list of features, if your implementation varies.